thncode/homebridge-gpio-relay/README.md

-# homebridge-gpio-relay
+# homebridge-relay-switch
-based on Niklas von Weihe's homebridge plugin which I had to extend
+based on Niklas von Weihe's homebridge-gpio-relay plugin which I had to extend